nnegin71/Machine-Learning-Projects/Titanic - Machine Learning from Disaster/README.md

 # Titanic - Machine Learning From Disaster
-Using Random Forest Classifier to predict survival status of Titanis passangers
+Using Random Forest Classifier to predict survival status of Titanic passangers

-This is one of the Kaggle competition projects, where some machine learning concepts such as train-test data split , one-hot encoding, and Random Forest tuning and evaluation are explored.
+This project is one of the Kaggle competition projects, where some machine learning concepts such as train-test data split , one-hot encoding, and Random Forest tuning and evaluation are explored.

-**#### Goal:**
+**Goal:**
 Predicting survival status of Titanic passangers.

-**#### Data Source:**
+**Data Source:**
 https://www.kaggle.com

 #### Steps: